MrThearMan/CI/README.md

 build-backend = "poetry.core.masonry.api"
 ```

-There are 3 different CI templates, one for testing, one for building docs,
-and one for releasing the library to [PyPI].

 ---

-### Setup testing CI
+### Testing pipeline

-The testing CI uses a [job stategy matrix] to run tests in a number of
+This pipeline uses a [job stategy matrix] to run tests in a number of
 python environments and operating systems in parallel.
 All dependencies
 are cached for each os and environment resulting from the strategy
 to ensure the CI runs fast when dependencies are not updated.

-To set up the CI, add a `yml` file to `./.github/workflows/`
+To set up the pipeline, add a `yml` file to `./.github/workflows/`
 with the following job configuration.

 ```yaml